-29.2 Application Procedures: An Eligible Customer requesting service under Part III of the Tariff must submit an Application to the Transmission Provider as far as possible in advance of the month in which service is to commence.
-For transmission service requests of one year or longer, the Completed Application shall include: (1) a nonrefundable application processing fee of \$3,500; and (2) a deposit approximating the charge for one month of service (not to exceed \$100,000) submitted to the Transmission Provider, or the same amount deposited into an escrow fund setup by the Transmission Customer.
-The application processing fee does not apply to costs to complete System Impact Studies or Facility Studies or to add new facilities.
+Application Procedures: An Eligible Customer requesting service under Part III of 29.2 the Tariff must submit an Application to the Transmission Provider as far as possible in advance of the month in which service is to commence.
+For transmission service requests of one year or longer, the Completed Application shall include: (1) a nonrefundable application processing fee of \$3.500; and.
+(2) a deposit approximating the charge for one month of service (not to exceed \$100,000) submitted to the Transmission Provider, or the same amount deposited into an escrow fund setup by the Transmission Customer.
+The application processing fee does not apply to costs to complete System Impact Studies or Lacility Studies or to add new facilities.
 The specific requirements for the escrow fund will be posted on the Transmission Provider's OASIS.
-The Transmission Customer shall select one of the two options to satisfy the deposit requirement; provided, that the Transmission Customer will not be required to submit a deposit in the case of either a request for transmission service resulting only in modification to an existing Service Agreement, or a rollover of equivalent transmission service provided under either an existing Service Agreement or other existing bundled or standalone agreement executed prior to December 31, 1997.
+The Transmission Customer shall select one of the two options to satisfy the deposit requirement; provided, that the Transmission Customer will not be required to submit a deposit in the case of either a request for transmission service resulting only in modification to an existing Service Agreement, or a rollover of equivalent transmission service provided under either an existing Service Agreement or other existing bundled or standalone agreement executed prior to December 31.
+1997.
+The Transmission Provider's application processing fee will be calculated using the number of estimated hours it will take to process an application and will be set forth in Attachment K.: This fee does not apply to costs to complete System Impact Studies or Facility Studies or to add new facilities.
 If an Application is withdrawn or the Eligible Customer decides not to enter into a Service Agreement for Network Integration Transmission Service, the Transmission Provider shall release the escrow fund or return the deposit, without interest.
 If a Service Agreement for Network Integration Transmission Service is executed, the Transmission Provider shall release the escrow fund following receipt of the Transmission Customer's payment for the first month of service, or the deposit, without interest, will be fully credited against the Transmission Customer's monthly transmission service bill(s) upon commencement of service.
 Unless subject to the procedures in Section 2, Completed Applications for Network Integration Transmission Service will be assigned a priority according to the date and time the Application is received, with the earliest Application receiving the highest priority.
 Applications should be submitted by entering the information listed below on the Transmission Provider's OASIS.
 Prior to implementation of the Transmission Provider's OASIS, a Completed Application may be submitted by (i) transmitting the required information to the Transmission Provider by telefax, or (ii) providing the information by telephone over the Transmission Provider's time recorded telephone line.
 Each of these methods will provide a time-stamped record for establishing the service priority of the Application.

 A Completed Application shall provide all of the information included in 18 CFR § 2.20 including but not limited to the following: